Travel Registration FAQs

 We strongly encourage faculty and staff to register any Harvard-related trips so that Harvard and International SOS can help you during an emergency.

-During a critical incident, members of the International Emergency Management Team (IEMT) rely on data in MyTrips to account for and contact affected travelers.
+During a critical incident, members of the International Emergency Management Team (IEMT) rely on data in MyTrips and the Assistance App to account for and contact affected travelers.

 Not necessarily.
 Review the eligibility guidelines and check your eligibility for International SOS.